gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 # Application Modeler

 The application modeler extension allows you to visualize and change the page routing of SAP Fiori elements applications (Page Map), and to configure individual pages using `manifest.json` file settings, annotation properties, and UI flexibility changes (Page Editor).
+The Page Editor also supports adding and maintaining properties of [SAP Fiori elements building blocks](https://ui5.sap.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/buildingBlockOverview) for OData V4-based applications.

-Starting as of version 1.10.1, the Page Editor supports adding and maintaining properties of [SAP Fiori elements building blocks](https://ui5.sap.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/buildingBlockOverview) for OData V4-based applications.
-This feature is experimental and is subject to changes and enhancements based on customer feedback.
+When installed on VS Code, the extension additionally provides the MCP server for SAP Fiori, which can be used directly by the GitHub Copilot AI assistant.
+When using SAP Business Application Studio with a Full-Stack or SAP Fiori dev space, the MCP server is available automatically.

 ## Migration